vana-com/personal-server/README.md

 ### Powering the OpenAI SDK

 The OpenAI SDK is a popular way to access OpenAI's text generation models.
-You can use Selfie to augment the text completions that the SDK generates by setting the `apiBase` and `apiKey` parameters.
+You can use Selfie to augment the text completions that the SDK generates simply by setting the `apiBase` and `apiKey` parameters.

 ```js
 import OpenAI from 'openai';